Cough & Cold Medicine Abuse

 - excessive sweating

 - nausea and vomiting (large quantities of cough syrup almost always cause people to throw up)

 - dry, itchy skin and facial redness

 DXM might seem safe since it's sold over the counter.
 But large quantities can cause dangerous side effects, including loss of consciousness, seizures, brain damage, and death.

 One particularly dangerous side effect of DXM is hyperthermia — extremely high fever.
 This is a big problem in hot environments or when DXM users physically exert themselves, like while dancing at a club.
 High body temperatures can quickly lead to brain damage or a coma.

 It's possible to overdose on too much DXM, especially if it's in pure powder form.
 Someone who overdoses may have brain damage or seizures, and might even die.

 People using cold medicines to get high may not realize they are taking high doses of many drugs, not just DXM.
-Mixing DXM with other drugs or alcohol increases the likelihood of potentially life-threatening conditions.
+Mixing DXM with other drugs or alcohol increases the likelihood of life-threatening conditions.
 For instance, combining it with drugs like MDMA increases the risk of hyperthermia and can lead to brain damage, seizures, a coma, and death.